flowdev/spaghetti-cutter/README.md

 ## Usage

-It is strongly recommended to use the a JSON configuration file `.spaghetti-cutter.json` in the root directory of your repository.
+It is strongly recommended to use a JSON configuration file `.spaghetti-cutter.json` in the root directory of your repository.